 Google Docs is is an easy-to-use online word processor that enables teachers and their students to create, store and share instantly and securely.
 New documents can be created from scratch or existing documents can be uploaded.

 Google Sheets offers many of the widely used tools found in desktop spreadsheet programs like Excel.
 This makes it an appealing choice for organizing data or giving students experience organizing data.
+More information about Sheets can be found here.

 Google Slides offers a slide based presentation tool similar to PowerPoint or Keynote.
 Teachers have found many creative ways to use the tool beyond traditional “lecture” or “presentation” situations.